dkocen/CS3012_dev_tasks/README.md

 Returns False if graph is neither a Node instance or list of list corresponding to a DAG.

 ### Current Issues
-- Does not work if requesting to find LCA of more than two nodes
+- Does not work if requesting to find LCA of more than two nodes.
-- Unable to find LCA of single node DAG
+- Only works with integer values in Nodes for binary tree.
+Can have repeats though.
+- Only works for integer values for nodes in DAG.
+Cannot have repeat values either.